l337ch/kubernetes-ui/www/README.md

 http-server -a localhost -p 8000
 ```

-### Building A Visualizer
+### Building a New Visualizer or Component

 A custom visualizer can be created by adding files in the structure below
 * Angular js files can be placed in `master/components/<visualizer name>/js`.
-All js files will be minifies and concatenated into `app/assets/app.js`
+All js files will be minified and concatenated into `app/assets/app.js`
-* CSS, images, and html files can be placed in `master/components/<visualizer name>`.
-All files (except .js) will be copied to `app/components/<visualizer name>` in the same folder structure.
-The directory will be regenerated on each gulp build.
+* CSS, images, and html files can be placed in `master/components/<component name>`.
+All files (except .js) will be copied to `app/components/<component name>` in the same folder structure.
+The directory will be regenerated on each new gulp build.
 An example directory structure for a _graph-visualizer_ is below:
 ```
 graph-visualizer
 ├── css